cloudflare/workers-docs/content/reference/apis/html-rewriter.md

 Throughout the HTMLRewriter API, there are a few consistent types that many properties and methods use:

 - `Content`: `String`.
 Content inserted in the output stream should be a string.
 - `ContentOptions`: `{ html: Boolean }`.
 Controls the way the HTMLRewriter treats inserted content.
 If the `html` boolean is set to true, content is treated as raw HTML.
-If the `html` boolean is set to false, or not provided, content will be treated as text, and proper HTML escaping will be applied to it.
+If the `html` boolean is set to false or not provided, content will be treated as text and proper HTML escaping will be applied to it.

 ## Handlers

-There are two handler types that can be used with `HTMLRewriter`: _element handlers_, and _document handlers_.
+There are two handler types that can be used with `HTMLRewriter`: _element handlers_ and _document handlers_.

 ### Element Handlers